The UK's first two homes to be powered entirely by hydrogen heating will be built in Gateshead by April.

-Hydrogen technology is considered by experts to play a key role in the future of smart heating.
-Hydrogen would be used to make the mains gas network greener, because the main by-product of burning hydrogen gas is water.
+Natural gas is responsible for over 30% of the UK's carbon emissions, and hydrogen technology is considered by experts to play a key role in the future of smart heating because the main by-product of burning hydrogen gas is water.

-Mr Johnson also announced up to £500m to help progress hydrogen heating, including trailing homes using hydrogen for heating and cooking.
+Mr Johnson also announced up to £500m in November to help progress hydrogen heating, including trialing homes using hydrogen for heating and cooking.
 Of this, £240m will go into new hydrogen production facilities.

 A 'Ready-to-go' Solution

-The government’s hydrogen heating pledge was celebrated by industry experts, and could represent a turning point for the way we heat our homes.
+The government’s hydrogen heating pledge has been celebrated by industry experts, and could represent a turning point for the way we heat our homes.

 In November, hydrogen boilers from Baxi Heating and Worcester Bosch were installed into the first UK homes to demonstrate the technology’s efficiency.